silence-tang/gpt-3.5-turbo-chatbot/README.md

 - If you want to send a message by talking, feel free to press the "Audio" button and ask your question.

+- You can set the time(second) for recording your audio by `RECODE_SECONDS`, which is set to 5 by default.

 Enjoy your chat with gpt, have a good time!